rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 ...
 {{< /highlight >}}

-Regarding the context which is passed to the resolvers, you can distinguish, in the same file, between HTTP requests (GraphQL mutations and queries) and subscriptions.
-Whereas the HTTP requests come with a req (and res) object, the subscription comes with a connection object.
-Thus, you can pass at least the models as data access layer for the subscription's context.
-You will not need more for now.
+For the context passed to the resolvers, you can distinguish between HTTP requests (GraphQL mutations and queries) and subscriptions in the same file.
+HTTP requests come with a req and res object, but the subscription comes with a connection object, so you can pass the models as a data access layer for the subscription's context.

 {{< highlight javascript "hl_lines=7 8 9 10 11 12 14 22" >}}
 ...